wofr06/lesspipe/README.md

 ### 5.1 Syntax highlighting
  Syntax highlighting is not always wanted, it can be switched off by appending a colon after the file name.
-If the wrong language was chosen for syntax highlighting or no language was recognized, then the correct one can be forced by appending a colon and a suffix to the file name as follows (assuming plfile is a file with perl syntax):
+This is also true for colored archive listings.
+If the wrong language was chosen for syntax highlighting or no language was recognized, then the correct one can be forced by appending a colon and a suffix to the file name (example for a file with perl syntax):
 ```
         less plfile:pl or less plfile:perl (depending on the colorizer)
 ```